anpct/Python-Basic-Programs/README.md

 9. Write a Python program to convert temperatures to and from Celsius, Fahrenheit.
 [ Formula: c/5 = f-32/9]

-10. Write a Python program to construct the following pattern, using a nested for loop 1
+10. Write a Python program to construct a pattern, using a nested for loop (triangle and an inverted triangle).
-1 1
-1 1 1
-1 1 1 1
-1 1 1 1 1
-1 1 1 1
-1 1 1
-1 1
-1

 11. Write a Python script that prints prime numbers less than 20.